 By default, CCC won't copy the contents of the Finder Trash because, well, it's Trash.
-If you want CCC to back up your Trash, click the Task Filter button, then uncheck the Don't copy Finder's Trash box in the Task Filter window sidebar to remove the exclusion.
+If you want CCC to copy your Trash, click the Task Filter button, then uncheck the Don't copy Finder's Trash box in the Task Filter window sidebar to remove the exclusion.
 See this section of CCC's documentation to learn more about the idiosyncrasies of the Finder Trash mechanism and how it relates to backing up and restoring the content of the Trash.

-When you exclude an item from the CCC backup task, this tells CCC, "Do not copy that item".
-That does not, however, indicate that CCC should delete that item from the destination, e.g. if it had been copied there by a previous backup task.
-In fact, excluding an item from the backup task implicitly protects that item on the destination.
-If you have items on the destination that are now excluded from a backup task that you no longer want to retain on the destination, you can simply remove them from the destination by dragging them to the Trash.
+When you exclude an item from the CCC task, this tells CCC, "Do not copy that item".
+That does not, however, indicate that CCC should delete that item from the destination, e.g. if it had been copied there by a previous task.
+In fact, excluding an item from the task implicitly protects that item on the destination.
+If you have items on the destination that are now excluded from a task that you no longer want to retain on the destination, you can simply remove them from the destination by dragging them to the Trash.
 If you would like CCC to facilitate that cleanup, check the Remove excluded files checkbox in the sidebar.

 The Remove excluded files option is ignored if your task is configured with the Don't delete anything SafetyNet setting.
 This setting also will not override CCC's explicit protections placed on the _CCC SafetyNet folder, so when this option is used in conjunction with CCC's "SafetyNet On" setting, items will be moved to the SafetyNet folder rather than deleted immediately.
 Likewise, the Protect root-level items setting overrides the Remove excluded files setting for root-level items.